Nikos Kyrpides, David Paez-Espino and Kris Fobes

 Collaborators: Amy Proal (PhD), Robert Moir (PhD), Jonas Bergquist (MD, PhD)

-Nikos Kyrpides, PhD, David Paez-Espino, PhD, microbiome data scientists from the DOE Joint Genome Institute at Berkeley University, and GeneSavvy’s Kris Fobes will begin a collaborative project to examine known and novel organisms in ME/CFS blood and cerebrospinal fluid.
+Nikos Kyrpides, PhD, David Paez-Espino, PhD, microbiome data scientists from the DOE Joint Genome Institute and the Lawrence Berkeley National Laboratory, and GeneSavvy’s Kris Fobes will begin a collaborative project to examine known and novel organisms in ME/CFS blood and cerebrospinal fluid.
 The Project will be coordinated by Amy Proal at Autoimmunity Research Foundation and will link with current Alzheimer’s research at Harvard University that is shedding light on how persistent pathogens in human brain tissue can drive neuroinflammatory symptoms.
 Studies of the microbiome in ME/CFS have primarily focused on bacteria in the gut.
 So, this study of the entire microbiome, including viral (human and phage), bacterial, archaea and other microorganisms, could open new frontiers in the study of ME/CFS.

 “We are living in exciting times!
 New big data-based approaches and computer programs (like the tools and microbial databases generated by the DOE that we will use for our Project) are allowing scientists to identify thousands of viruses, bacteria and other organisms across all of Earth habitats.
 These include human body sites previously assumed to be sterile.
 We are very excited to join forces to better explore these vast human microbiome/virome ecosystems and their connection to the environment in patients with ME/CFS.
 We hope that our analysis of both known and novel organisms in ME/CFS blood and cerebrospinal fluid might shed light on root cause drivers of the disease.
 We will work with urgency and transparency since we fully understand the devastating toll that ME/CFS takes on patients, caregivers and their communities.” – The Kyrpides/Paez-Espino/Fobes Team